Program Counselling & Advising

 - Ridgetown Campus associate diploma programs counsellor listing

 Program counsellors have particular expertise in the degree program requirements and regulations, as well as the various specializations and their fit within the degree program.
-A program counsellor is also familiar with the policies and procedure that govern university practise.
+A program counsellor is also familiar with the policies and procedure that govern university practice.
 The role of a program counsellor is:

 - provide information about academic requirements of the degree program, including admission requirements, Schedule of Studies requirements, Continuation of Study requirements, and graduation requirements